February 14, 2022

 Thursday, December 13, 2018 @ 06:09 pm

-2 Alarm Fire at Multi Family, Condo Complex.
-Fortunately all occupants of the building were able to escape with no civilian or firefighter injuries reported.
+Hamden Fire Department responded to a 2 Alarm Fire at a Multi Family, Condo Complex, fortunately all occupants of the building were able to escape with no civilian or firefighter injuries reported.

 Photos by CERT Member, John Homer